University of Toronto

 A:

-The University of Toronto application fee for the MBA programme is CAD 195 and is non-refundable.
-The applications will not be considered complete until all required elements are received and the application fee is paid.
-This fee can be paid via credit card, debit card or wire money transfer.
-Also, for candidates who have received offers of admission, a non-refundable deposit of CAD 5,000 is required to confirm their attendance in the programme by the date outlined in their offer letter.
+Univ of Toronto application fee for the MBA programme is CAD 195 and is non-refundable.
+Applications are not considered complete until all required documents are received and application fee is paid.
+Indian students can pay the fee can be paid via credit card, debit card or wire money transfer.
+For candidates who have received offers of admission, a non-refundable deposit of CAD 5,000 is required too.

 Q: How hard is it to get into an MS (Computer Science) program?